Opening Prayer: Father, help me to see past the deadness of religious ritual and see the new life you have for me.

 Alive!"And you, being dead in your sins and the uncircumcision of your flesh, has He made alive together with Him, having forgiven all your sins."
 Colossians 2:13

-A friend of mine was ordained recently.
+A friend of mine was ordained a few years ago.
 At his ordination ceremony, different men of God stood and brought insight from Scripture.
 Their words -- intended as exhortation and encouragement for both Ed and the congregation -- frequently touched on the theme of the new life that we have as believers in Jesus, the Messiah of Israel.

 This pastor emphasized the personal nature of our Lord's invitation.
 Jesus called them (and calls us) to an intimate, personal relationship with Him.
 Furthermore, the relationship is meant to be widely inclusive.
 He calls us to be so in love with Him that we draw others to enter into a similar relationship.